 Misba currently heads up our Training and Education Committee.
 She is keen to develop a programme of training that will meet the needs of local solicitors as well maintaining links with young lawyers.
 Misba is also a member of the Legal Magazine committee, overseeing the publication of our quarter journal.

 Lucy graduated from King’s College London with a BA in Geography in 2013, cross qualifying into law and gaining a distinction on the LPC in 2015.
 She is currently a fourth seat trainee solicitor at DLA Piper’s Sheffield office, sitting in the Litigation Department.
 In October 2016 she was shortlisted as a finalist for “Trainee of the Year” at the Yorkshire Legal Awards.

 Lucy has been involved in a broad range of pro bono activities across the region, and is currently a Mosaic Mentor as part of DLA Piper’s Break into Law programme, assisting pupils at a South Yorkshire secondary school to realise their future potential.
 Lucy also has involvement with National Disability Charity NDCS, helping young deaf people secure disability living allowance.

-Lucy is the immediate past President of the Sheffield Junior Lawyers Division and is currently the Sheffield Representative for this committee year.
+Lucy is a past President of the Sheffield Junior Lawyers Division and is currently the Sheffield Representative for this committee year.

-Rachel Baldwin is a Higher Court Advocate and a Criminal Duty Solicitor.
+Rachel Baldwin is a Higher Court Advocate and Senior Crown Prosecutor & Area Lead for Crimes in Prisons .
 She is a familiar face in the Crown and Magistrates Courts of South Yorkshire and the North.